LorenMin107/AdventureMate/docs/tasks.md

 - Add comprehensive tests for new features
 - Follow the established code patterns and architecture
 - See `WEATHER-FEATURE-README.md` for weather integration details and future enhancements
+- See `SAFETY-ALERTS-README.md` for safety alerts system documentation